bloominstituteoftechnology/node-api3-guided-solution/README.md

 ## Use Middleware Locally

 1. Make a GET request to `/api/hubs` to verify it works.
-2. Write middleware that reads a password from the `authentication` header, and if it is 'mellon' the request can continue, otherwise the API responds with a `401` status code and a message.
+2. Write middleware that reads a password from the `authentication` header, and if it is '_mellon_' the request can continue, otherwise the API responds with a `401` status code and a message.

 ```js
 function restricted(req, res, next) {